 Consider How A Police Officer Turns A Suspect Into An Accused

-This could be right but it also could be a wrong decision.
+This could be right but it need to be validated promptly.
 One needs to look for more information on various topics or in this case, suspects, to reach an informed conclusion.
+This thinking skill is called convergent thinking.

 For example, A teacher asks a student to write an essay on any topic.
 The student has a wide array of options to choose from and can use divergent thinking to make this decision.